janicez/aspIRCd/README.md

 ## Debian/ubuntu Users

-You should run `apt-get update` followed by `apt-get install libssl-dev flex bison build-essential libsqlite3-dev`
+You should run `apt-get update` followed by `apt-get install libssl-dev flex bison build-essential libsqlite3-dev pkg-config`

 Read the included documentation for detailed compilation and install directions.